-- Understand the fundamentals behind the various separations methods. - Describe the operating principles of the various column separation techniques, including gas chromatography and liquid chromatography. - Select the operating conditions (mobile phase, temperature, flow rate, program rate, etc.) for the various separation techniques. - Describe the instrumentation required for the various separation techniques and their associated operating principles.
+- Understand the fundamentals behind the various separations methods (L1). - Describe the operating principles of the various column separation techniques,

+- including gas chromatography and liquid chromatography (L2). - Select the appropriate column, its configuration and composition for a given separation problem (L2). - Select the operating conditions (mobile phase, temperature, flow rate, program rate, etc.) for the various separation techniques (L2). - Plan the instrumentation required for the various separation techniques and their associated operating principles (L3).

-Principle, methodology and applications of electrophoretic techniques- native PAGE, SDS - PAGE, agarose gel electrophoresis, isoelectric focusing, two dimensional, pulse field gel electrophoresis and DIGE.
+Principle, methodology and applications of electrophoretic techniques- native PAGE, SDS - PAGE, agarose gel electrophoresis, isoelectric focusing, two-dimensional, pulse field gel electrophoresis and DIGE.

-- Perform protein/DNA analysis by polyacrylamide and agarosegel electrophoresis - Use the operating principles of the various separation techniquesbased on charge and size isomers of proteins. - Construct a standard curve for Protein/DNA markers migrating during SDS-PAGE/Agarose gel electrophoresis and extrapolating the size of an unknown fragment of protein/DNA. - Simultaneously detect protein employing fluorescent dyes that are pH insensitive, photo-stable and spectrally distincts spots due to the multiplexing ability of DIGE - Detect the presence or absence of proteins which might be an indicator of disease andaddress several biological questions.
+- Perform protein/DNA analysis by polyacrylamide and agarose gel electrophoresis (L1). - Use the operating principles of the various separation techniques based on charge and size isomers of proteins (L2). - Construct a standard curve for Protein/DNA markers migrating during SDS-PAGE/Agarose gel electrophoresis and extrapolating the size of an unknown fragment of protein/DNA (L2). - Simultaneously detect protein employing fluorescent dyes that are pH insensitive, photo-stable and spectrally distinct spots due to the multiplexing ability of DIGE (L3). - Detect the presence or absence of proteins which might be an indicator of disease and address several biological questions (L3).